sivahuang77/citrux-cli/docs/tools/index.md

-# Gemini CLI tools
+# Citrux CLI tools

-The Gemini CLI includes built-in tools that the Gemini model uses to interact with your local environment, access information, and perform actions.
+The Citrux CLI includes built-in tools that the Gemini model uses to interact with your local environment, access information, and perform actions.
 These tools enhance the CLI's capabilities, enabling it to go beyond text generation and assist with a wide range of tasks.

-## Overview of Gemini CLI tools
+## Overview of Citrux CLI tools

-In the context of the Gemini CLI, tools are specific functions or modules that the Gemini model can request to be executed.
+In the context of the Citrux CLI, tools are specific functions or modules that the Gemini model can request to be executed.
 For example, if you ask Gemini to "Summarize the contents of `my_document.txt`," the model will likely identify the need to read that file and will request the execution of the `read_file`